-Vegan Thai Red Curry with Tofu (Video)
+Thai Tofu Red Curry

-Make this simple tofu Thai red curry one of your weeknight staples.
-It's chock-full of flavor and vegetables for a delicious and filling dinner fit for a crowd!
+Make this simple Thai tofu red curry one of your weeknight staples.
+It’s chock-full of flavor and vegetables for a delicious and filling dinner fit for a crowd!

 This vegan tofu red curry will get your stomach full and satisfied.
 It's excellent for those colder days as the spices will warm you up in an instant.